Romeo Crennel enjoying 'larger picture' as Texans assistant head coach

 HOUSTON -- Romeo Crennel has a new role for the Houston Texans this season after he was was promoted to assistant head coach early in the year, and he said he’s already enjoying his new position.

-“I’m still helping with the defense but now I have an opportunity to see a little bit larger picture [and] check some of the guys out on offense,” Crennel said.
-“Really can kind of be more one-on-one with individual players, and then the head coach will give me projects to do.
+“I’m still helping with the defense, but now I have an opportunity to see a little bit larger picture [and] check some of the guys out on offense,” Crennel said.
+“Really can kind of be more one-on-one with individual players, and then the head coach will give me projects to do."

-Crennel said he will spend time looking at the opponent’s defense and filling head coach Bill O’Brien in on what he sees there.
+Crennel said he will spend time looking at the opponent’s defense and informing head coach Bill O’Brien on what he sees there.
 Crennel will be in the booth during games instead of on the sideline.

 Crennel was previously head coach of the Cleveland Browns and Kansas City Chiefs and the defensive coordinator of the New England Patriots, Browns and Chiefs.
-He was O'Brien’s defensive coordinator in Houston the past three seasons.
+He was O'Brien’s defensive coordinator in Houston for the past three seasons.

 Crennel’s previous deal was set to expire in January, and the Washington Redskins had interest in speaking to him about their vacant defensive coordinator position.
 Crennel’s promotion also allowed Houston to promote Mike Vrabel from linebackers coach to defensive coordinator.
 Vrabel said he felt ready for the position because of the way Crennel managed the defense in the past.